 How long will you live?
 Take the quiz on this website www.livingto100.com to find out.
 (By the way, when I took the quiz, it showed that I would also live to age 106.
 So, I'm guessing I'll be around for many more years to serve you!)

-If you're concerned about running out of money and the role increasing longevity could play in your retirement picture, give us a call today at 760-752-7848 or email us here to schedule a 10-15 minute "Get Acquainted" phone call so we can find out a little more about your situation and see how we might best be of service to you.
+If you're concerned about running out of money and the role increasing longevity could play in your retirement picture, give us a call today at 760-752-7848, email us here, or click on this calendar link to schedule a 10-15 minute "Get Acquainted" phone call so we can find out a little more about your situation and see how we might best be of service to you.

 Click here to read an article about my grandmother.